 While I spent a lot of time above focusing on how to alleviate the physical symptoms of the winter blues, your mind can also benefit from a late winter/early spring cleanse.
 To help purify your mind on your yoga mat, you might add breathwork like Ujayi pranayam to your practice.
 I personally like to think of this ocean-sounding breath as ‘washing away’ my thoughts.
 A meditative Yin yoga practice can also be very helpful for clearing your mind.
 And of course, doing any kind of yoga practice will be beneficial to your overall mental health.

-For more yogic tips on how to shake off the winter blues and help with doing your own spring cleanse, I invite you to join me for my upcoming ‘Live+Virtual’ Spring Cleaning for Body & Mind 8-week course where I will guide you through practices like the ones I mentioned above, and more.
-The Spring Cleaning Course starts on March 7.
-Enroll by the Early Bird Deadline of Feb 27 to save $10 and get one week of FREE bonus access to my Video Library 2/28-3/6!
+For more yogic tips on how to shake off the winter blues and help with doing your own spring cleanse, I invite you to join me for my upcoming ‘Live+Virtual’ Spring Yoga Detox 8-week course where I will guide you through practices like the ones mentioned above.
+My Spring Yoga Detox starts on March 6.
+Enroll by 2/26 to save $10!